The importance of training zones for health and performance

 For example, when training in zone 2, your body will burn the most fat and enhance its cellular health fat-burning capabilities at the fastest rate.

-During exercise, your body typically burns a mixture of fats and carbohydrates to release the energy required (i.e. calories) to move.
-Fat releases more energy than carbs when burnt (i.e., 9 kcal per gram of fat vs 4 kcal per gram of carbs) but has a slower burning process making it suitable for low exercise intensities where the rate of energy demand is low.
-Carbohydrates, on the contrary, requires less time to burn and can therefore support higher exercise intensities where the rate of energy demand is larger.
+During exercise, your body typically burns a mixture of fats and carbohydrates to release the energy required (i.e., calories) to move.
+Fat releases more energy than carbs when burnt (i.e., 9 kcal per gram of fat vs. 4 kcal per gram of carbs) but has a slower burning process making it suitable for low exercise intensities where the rate of energy demand is low.
+Carbohydrates, on the contrary, require less time to burn and can therefore support higher exercise intensities where the rate of energy demand is larger.
 The mix of fats and carbohydrates used by your body is revealed by the breakdown of oxygen and carbon dioxide in your breath and is measured through the use of a metabolic analyzer like PNOĒ.
-Figure 1 shows the difference between fat and carbohydrate burn as exercise intensity increases during a treadmill test.
+Figure 1 shows the difference between fat and carbohydrate burn as exercise intensity increases during a treadmill test

 Since this measurement requires you to wear a mask, information for your body’s fuel usage becomes almost impossible to obtain during everyday training.
 As a result, we use heart rate as a proxy metric to accurately estimate our body’s fuel usage and metabolic status.
 This is done through a metabolic test whereby measuring heart rate and the fat-carbohydrate mix you can establish the correlation between fuel mix and heart rate.
 We refer to this as “getting your personalized training zones”.
 However, it’s important to note that the correlation between heart rate and fat-carbohydrate balance depends largely on the type of exercise.
 For example, you may be burning 30% fats and 70% carbs at 140 beats per minute when running but only 15% fats and 85% carbs at 140 beats per minute when cycling.